-Focus of legislation Details of engagement Proposed legislative solution with minor In 2017, we joined the Climate Leadership Council, a policy institute created to promote a carbon dividends framework in the United States, as a founding member.
+Focus of legislation Corporate position Details of engagement Proposed legislative solution Carbon tax Support with minor exceptions In 2017, we joined the Climate Leadership Council, a policy institute created to promote a carbon dividends framework in the United States, as a founding member.
 The Climate Leadership Council is proposing four pillars of a carbon dividends plan, including; 1) a gradually increasing carbon fee, 2) carbon dividends for all Americans, 3) border carbon adjustments, and 4) regulatory simplification.
-Clean energy generation We are signatories of the Business Backs Low-Carbon USA and We Are Still In initiatives which affirms our deep commitment to addressing climate change through the implementation of the historic Paris Climate Agreement.
+Clean energy generation Support We are signatories of the Business Backs Low-Carbon USA, We Are Still In (signed in 2016), and America Is All In (signed in 2020) initiatives which affirms our deep commitment to addressing climate change through the implementation of the historic Paris Climate Agreement.
 1) Continuation of low-carbon policies to allow the US to meet or exceed our promised national commitment and to increase our nation's future ambition 2) Investment in the low carbon economy at home and abroad in order to give financial decision-makers clarity and boost the confidence of investors worldwide 3) Continued U.S. participation in the Paris Agreement, in order to provide the long-term direction needed to keep global temperature rise below 2 degrees Celsius.